jfrog/partner-integrations/Slack/Platform/README.md

 ### General

-/jfrog help - Show help content
+*/jfrog help* - Show help content

-/jfrog configure - Connects to your JFrog Instance and asks for JFrog URL, Integration ID, and Integration secret
+*/jfrog configure* - Connects to your JFrog Instance and asks for JFrog URL, Integration ID, and Integration secret

-/jfrog logout - Log out from the JFrog Platform with this Slack app
+*/jfrog logout* - Log out from the JFrog Platform with this Slack app

 ### Artifactory

-/jfrog rt notify list - Provides a list of current notifications subscribed to by the personal or channel
+*/jfrog rt notify list* - Provides a list of current notifications subscribed to by the personal or channel

-/jfrog rt notify stop <notification name> - Pauses subscription to the specified notification
+*/jfrog rt notify stop {notification name}* - Pauses subscription to the specified notification

-/jfrog rt notify resume <notification name> - Resumes subscription to the specified notification
+*/jfrog rt notify resume {notification name}* - Resumes subscription to the specified notification

 ### Xray

-/jfrog xr notify list - Provides a list of current xray notifications subscribed to by the personal or channel bot context
+*/jfrog xr notify list* - Provides a list of current xray notifications subscribed to by the personal or channel bot context

-/jfrog xr watch list - Provides a list of current watches (that user can has read access to) with a micro action to subscribe the bot to the notification
+*/jfrog xr watch list* - Provides a list of current watches (that user can has read access to) with a micro action to subscribe the bot to the notification

-/jfrog xr policy list - Provides a list of current policies with a micro action to open JFrog Platform.
+*/jfrog xr policy list* - Provides a list of current policies with a micro action to open JFrog Platform.

 # Requirements